Skip to Content

 Mill Wood

-First, I resawed the 8×4 (2″ thick) piece of mahogany on my Grizzly table saw
+First, I cut the 8×4 (2″ thick) piece of mahogany on my table saw.

 DIY Pizza Peel - 1 - resaw

-For the interim, I use my homemade jointer sled with 2 grooves I cut with a dovetail 14 degree router bit
+To get a straight side, I used my homemade jointer sled with 2 grooves I cut with a dovetail 14 degree router bit

-Then, I used my table saw to straighten the other side.
+Then, I used my table saw to straighten the other side by using the first side as reference.
 I repeated this procedure for all 3 boards.

 DIY Pizza Peel - 3 - jointer sled